violetblue7/credit-risk-classification/report-template.md

-# credit-risk-classification Report
+# Module 12 Report Template
-Module 20

 ## Overview of the Analysis

 various machine learning models were evaluared to predict loan status from the dataset.
 The primary goal was to assess the effectiveness of different models in classifying loans as either high-risk or healthy.